SurajKande/python_packaging/README.md

 - to store the username and password

      ` htpasswd -sc htpasswd.txt <username>`
-    it will promt for password enter the password
+    it will promt for password, enter the password

 - Created a new folder to host packages: